glazedonut/gnew_by_G7/README.md

 To install:

+    cd gnew_by_G7
     cargo install --path .

-Make sure that you have `.cargo/bin` in your PATH to be able to run the installed program.
+Make sure that you have `.cargo/bin` in your PATH to be able to run the installed program:

+    export PATH="~/.cargo/bin:$PATH"

 ## Testing